-Since our ship, the Hebridean Sky, is much smaller than the mega cruise ships, she can dock really close to downtown.
+Since our ship, the Hebridean Sky, is much smaller than the mega cruise ships, she can dock close to downtown.
 That added to the convenience at all our ports of call.

-One thing that didn't add to the convenience of our embarking on the ship here was a sudden downpour that blew in just as we had to make the transfer from the buses to the ship.
-It wouldn't have been so much a problem if this wasn't the initial embarkation, which required passport reviews, document checks, X-rays of hand-bags, etc. The officials had set up small tents to keep the equipment dry and the ship's staff brought out umbrellas, but no one made it onboard without getting at least a bit damp -- if not soaked!
+One thing that didn't add to the convenience of our embarking on the ship here was a sudden downpour that blew in just as we made the transfer from the buses to the ship.
+It wouldn't have been so much a problem if this wasn't the initial embarkation, which required passport reviews, document checks, X-rays of hand-bags, etc. The officials set up small tents to keep the equipment dry and the ship's staff brought out umbrellas, but no one made it onboard without getting at least a bit damp -- if not soaked!